 The Fund may use derivatives for investment purposes and for the purposes of efficient portfolio management.
+Any ESG rating or analyses referenced above will apply only to the underlying securities of derivatives used by the Fund.

 Risk management measure used: Commitment Approach